PaulTitto/Coding-Interview-Data-Structures-Algorithms/README.md

 This is our repo for challenge about coding interview Do you know if you don't know about it.
-It's very important for apply job
+It's very important for apply job.
+Also we need resources